holoviz/holoviz/doc/Roadmap.rst

    layout, and sharing components between notebooks and complex deployed apps.

-3. **Better widget support**:

-   - Extensions and generalizations to the ParamBokeh library to make it simpler to add interactive widgets and control their layout and appearance.
-   - Support for expressing dependencies between Parameters that will be respected at the widget level, allowing more complex apps to be built with minimal coding.

-4. **Improved imaging, simulation, machine learning, and Earth science workflows**: Support for working with image and other multidimensional data for visualization and machine-learning applications, including on HPC systems.
+3. **Improved imaging, simulation, machine learning, and Earth science workflows**: Support for working with image and other multidimensional data for visualization and machine-learning applications, including on HPC systems.

-5. **Improvements to Bokeh/HoloViews drawing tools**:
+4. **Improvements to Bokeh/HoloViews drawing tools**:

    - Better support for collecting annotations
-   - undo
    - other usability improvements

-6. **Simpler deployment of large-scale visualizations**: Automatic generation of slippy-map tiles for exploration of large datasets using standard web servers
+5. **Simpler deployment of large-scale visualizations**: Automatic generation of slippy-map tiles for exploration of large datasets using standard web servers.
+Already provided in Datashader, but needs additional polishing.

-7. **Better Datashader integration with external plotting libraries (Bokeh, HoloViews, Matplotlib)**: Datashader needs to provide functions for supporting hover information, legends, colorbars, and interactivity, which each plotting library can then use.
+6. **Better Datashader integration with external plotting libraries (Bokeh, HoloViews, Matplotlib)**: Datashader needs to provide functions for supporting hover information, legends, colorbars, and interactivity, which each plotting library can then use.

-8. **HoloViews serialization**: HoloViews uses a declarative design that can be represented in a purely textual form, without any Python code.
-   An initial implementation allows any Param-based objects (including HoloViews objects) to be represented in JSON or YAML, but it needs some polishing before it can be put into wide use for saving and restoring configurations and layouts.

-9. **Support for maintaining Python-based projects**: As maintainers of a wide range of Python projects, we are working to minimize the cost of maintaining each one, by sharing code for tracking versions, making releases, providing example scripts, managing datasets,
+7. **Support for maintaining Python-based projects**: As maintainers of a wide range of Python projects, we are working to minimize the cost of maintaining each one, by sharing code for tracking versions, making releases, providing example scripts, managing datasets,